Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 62 games this year and have walked away with the win 18 times (29%) in those games.
+- The Royals have been victorious in 18, or 28.6%, of the 63 contests they have been chosen as underdogs in this season.

-- Kansas City has entered five games this season as the underdog by +220 or more and is 2-3 in those contests.
+- This season, Kansas City has won two of its three games when it's the underdog by at least +225 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 31.2% chance of walking away with the win.
+- The Royals have an implied victory probability of 30.8% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!